 - Models for long turns/giant slalom

 Sport models for long turns with over 15-meter radius are designed primarily for maintained slopes.
-They are suitable for medium and higher speed.
+They are suitable for medium and high speed.
 Performance skis are better for medium turns and should be 10 cm shorter than the skier.
 Race models are designed for very long turns in giant slalom with 21-meter radius and bigger.
-These skis are definitely suitable for narrow slopes, and can be up to 10 cm taller than the skier.
+These skis are suitable for narrow slopes and can be up to 10 cm taller than the skier.

 - Freeride/freestyle models

 Freeride models are designed for terrain and deep snow outside of groomed slopes.
-Their construction is adjusted to the needed stability with their length and width, which is more than 100 mm under the bindings.
-Freeride have a special construction and are not suitable for maintainted pistes.
+Their construction is adjusted to provide stability depending on their length and width, which is more than 100 mm under the bindings.
+Freeride have a special construction and are not suitable for maintained slopes.
 Freestyle models are especially strong and durable to withhold all kinds of on-the-snow and in-the-air manoeuvres in snowparks.

 When choosing a downhill ski, it's better to look at all makes rather than focus in on only one; choosing from one brand will greatly limit your choices.
 There are many brands on the market that all offer similar features in construction, technology, length and overall design.
 But all manufacturers will also offer distinct features that differentiate their products from that of the competition.
 It's better to have several options and then take some time to decide which features are most important to you and your preferred style of skiing.
 You'll find many options in our full line-up of skis from leading brands such as Atomic, Salomon, Elan, Head, Völkl, Blizzard, Rossignol, Dynastar, K2 and Fischer.